Easy Mittens Knitting Pattern (Knit In The Round)

 Repeat the pattern for the second mitten.

-The left and right mitten are created the same.
+The left and right mittens are created in the same way.

 Inside Out?